-- Udyog Aadhaar memorandum: Aadhaar card is a 12 digit number given to all individuals by the government.
+• Udyog Aadhaar memorandum: Aadhaar card is a 12 digit number given to all individuals by the government.
 In this, the Aadhaar card is a mandatory requirement.
 The benefit of registering in this scheme is ease in availing credit, loans, and subsidies from the government.
-Registration can be done both ways in the online mode or the offline mode. - Zero Defect Zero Effect: In this model, goods that are manufactured for export have to adhere to a certain standard so that they are not rejected or sent back to India.
+Registration can be done both ways in the online mode or the offline mode.

+- Zero Defect Zero Effect: In this model, goods that are manufactured for export have to adhere to a certain standard so that they are not rejected or sent back to India.
 To achieve this the government has launched this scheme.
 In this, if the goods are exported these are eligible for some rebates and concessions. - Quality Management Standards and Quality Technology Tools: Registering in this scheme will help the micro, small and medium enterprises to understand and implement the quality standards that are required to be maintained along with the new technology.
 In this scheme, activities are conducted to sensitize the businesses about the new technology available through various seminars, campaigns, activities etc. - Grievance Monitoring System: Registering under this scheme is beneficial in terms of getting the complaints of the business owners addressed.
-In this, the business owners can check the status of their complaints, open them if they are not satisfied with the outcome.]

-- Incubation: This scheme helps innovators with the implementation of their new design, ideas or products.
+In this, the business owners can check the status of their complaints, open them if they are not satisfied with the outcome.] - Incubation: This scheme helps innovators with the implementation of their new design, ideas or products.
 Under this from 75% to 80% of the project cost can be financed by the government.
 This scheme promotes new ideas, designs, products etc. - Credit Linked Capital Subsidy Scheme: Under this scheme, new technology is provided to the business owners to replace their old and obsolete technology.
 The capital subsidy is given to the business to upgrade and have better means to do their business.
 These small, micro and medium enterprises can directly approach the banks for these subsidies. - Women Entrepreneurship: This scheme is especially started for women who want to start their own business.
 The government provides capital, counseling, training and delivery techniques to these women so that they manage their business and expand it.

-- 1. How many items are reserved for manufacture by MSME sector? - 2.
-What percentage of MSME advances should go to micro enterprises? - 3.
+- 1. According to the MSMED Act, in how many days should payments for supplies or services have to be cleared in favour of micro and small enterprises? - 2.
+How many items are reserved for manufacture by MSME sector? - 3.
+What percentage of MSME advances should go to micro enterprises? - 4.
 How is GST helpful for MSMEs?

-- 1. Items reserved for manufacture by MSME Sector have been reduced from over 800 to 20. - 2.
-Sixty per cent of MSE advances should go to the micro enterprises. - 3.
+- 1. The MSMED Act stipulates that the payments for supplies or services have to be cleared in favour of micro and small enterprises within 45 days of acceptances. - 2.
+Items reserved for manufacture by MSME Sector have been reduced from over 800 to 20. - 3.
+Sixty per cent of MSE advances should go to the micro enterprises. - 4.
 The replacement of multiple taxes by a single, uniform GST not only removes the cascading effect of multiple taxes but also makes it easier to administer and comply with.